hanks/Bookmark-plugin-for-eclipse/README.md

 * drag and drop action
 * cloud store?
 This is too big
 * i18n
+* Open the bookmark located in the history position.

 ## Contribution
 **Waiting for your pull request**